HarrySmith01/cms-project/README.md

 # 3. Commit with a descriptive message

-git commit -m "Updated CI ML FILE"
+git commit -m "Updated CI YML FILE"

 # 4. Push to your develop branch